centreon/centreon-broker/README.md

 Centreon Broker.
 For a more in-depth guide with build options you should refer to the [online documentation](https://documentation.centreon.com/docs/centreon-broker/en/latest/installation/index.html#using-sources).

-First og all, check if you have these packages installed (Note that packages names come from Centos 7 distribution, so if some packages names don't match on your distribution try to find their equivalent names) :
+First of all, check if you have these packages installed (Note that packages names come from Centos 7 distribution, so if some packages names don't match on your distribution try to find their equivalent names) :

     git, make, cmake, python3, python3-pip3, lua-devel, rrdtool-devel, gnutls-devel.